Tech-invite3GPPspaceIETFspace

 Error messages may be originated from either PLMN SEPPs or Roaming Hubs to adjacent Roaming Hubs or adjacent PLMN SEPPs, in an identifiable way.

-If allowed by the PLMN policy, the SEPP shall be able to send error messages on the N32 interface to a roaming hub.
+If allowed by the PLMN policy, the SEPP shall be able to send error messages on the N32 interface to a Roaming Hub.

 Specific error messages relevant to Roaming Hubs shall be supported (such as 'an IE is encrypted while it was expected to be available in the clear', 'an IE is not encrypted while its availability in the clear is not required', 'the N32 connection cannot be setup due to contractual reasons', 'the N32 connection cannot be setup due to a connectivity issue' and 'the message was not delivered due to contractual reasons').
+See details in clause 5.9.3.2a.

-Sending SEPP behavior for the 3gpp-Sbi-Originating-Network-Id header specified in TS 29.500:
+Sending SEPP behavior for the 3gpp-Sbi-Originating-Network-Id header:

 • If the sending NF or the SCP has inserted the 3gpp-Sbi-Originating-Network-Id header in the signaling message (service/subscription request or notification message), the sending SEPP shall compare the PLMN ID or SNPN ID in the 3gpp-Sbi-Originating-Network-Id header in the received signaling message with the PLMN ID(s) or SNPN ID(s) that the sending SEPP represents by its certificate.